lampmerchant/tashtwenty/pcb/TashTwenty Tiny/README.md

 ### IDC cable
 You need a cable to connect both boards
 Any straight IDC-20 cable should work (pin 1 to pin 1, etc).
 Macintosh floppy cables are compatible.
 We used a Quadra 800 cable for prototyping (Apple P/N 590-0862-B).
+If you are looking for a new one, a compatible assembly is made buy Advantech under the part number PCL-10120-1E.

 ## PCBs
 the PCBs are simple 2 layers boards.
 The gerbers are avaible in the release section.